Frequently Asked Questions

 -

 The Temple is a place of reflection, contemplation, connection, remembrance, and release.
-This year, the Temple of Renewal invites you to find rebirth in release and embrace the opportunity for new growth that loss can bring.

 The Temple is open to memorials and offerings throughout the event.
 Offerings can be written messages on the walls of the installation, or may be items left to display and burn.
 Items should be clean-burning; please limit the amount of plastics, heavy paint, cloth, plywood, and paper offerings.
 No human or animal remains in any form.
-Contact the Temple Guardians or Temple Crew about larger offerings. -

 Radical Inclusion